Ivory Coast: Etymology

 The coastline of the modern state is not quite coterminous with what the 15th- and 16th-century merchants knew as the "Teeth" or "Ivory" coast, which was considered to stretch from Cape Palmas to Cape Three Points and which is thus now divided between the modern states of Ghana and Ivory Coast (with a minute portion of Liberia).
 It retained the name through French rule and independence in 1960.

 The name had long since been translated literally into other languages, (Note: Literal translations include Elfenbeinküste, Costa d'Avorio, Norsunluurannikko, Бе́рег Слоно́вой Ко́сти, and Ivory Coast.) which the post-independence government considered increasingly troublesome whenever its international dealings extended beyond the Francophone sphere.
 Therefore, in April 1986, the government declared that Côte d'Ivoire (or, more fully, République de Côte d'Ivoire) would be its formal name for the purposes of diplomatic protocol and has since officially refused to recognize any translations from French to other languages in its international dealings.
 Despite the Ivorian government's request, the English translation "Ivory Coast" (often "the Ivory Coast") is still frequently used in English by various media outlets and publications.
 Many governments use "Côte d'Ivoire" for diplomatic reasons, as do their outlets, such as the Chinese CCTV News.
 Other organizations that use "Côte d'Ivoire" include the Central Intelligence Agency in its World Factbook and the international sport organizations FIFA and the IOC (referring to their national football and Olympic teams in international games and in official broadcasts), the Encyclopædia Britannica and the National Geographic Society.
 The BBC usually uses "Ivory Coast" both in news reports and on its page about the country.
-The Guardian newspaper's style guide says: "Ivory Coast, not 'The Ivory Coast' or 'Côte d'Ivoire'; its nationals are Ivorians."
 In a similar fashion, The Economist states "...Ivory Coast, not Côte d'Ivoire..."
+ABC News, Fox News, The Times, The New York Times, the South African Broadcasting Corporation, and the Canadian Broadcasting Corporation all use "Ivory Coast" either exclusively or predominantly.